narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 addresses](https://help.blockstream.com/liquid-network/faqs/what-is-a-liquid-peg-out).

-Every functionary checks these two things, and both of these checks passed, because in the peg-out transactions the whitehat hacker was burning the fabricated L-BTC they created above.
+Every functionary checks these two things, and both of these checks passed, because in the peg-out transactions the hacker was burning the fabricated L-BTC they created above.
 The withdrawal was to an authorized PAK owned by a service called [SideSwap](https://sideswap.io/), which proxies Liquid withdrawals for users who don't have a PAK.